 France's Danty returns for England Six Nations trip

-Paris (AFP) – Centre Jonathan Danty was one of three changes to France's team named by head coach Fabien Galthie on Thursday as the Six Nations holders head to England this weekend.
+Paris (AFP) – France head coach Fabien Galthie said on Thursday that Jonathan Danty was eager to face England after being selected for this weekend's Six Nations game.

-La Rochelle's Danty, 30, replaces Yoram Moefana, who is on the bench, after victory over Scotland in the last round.
+La Rochelle centre Danty replaces Yoram Moefana, who is on the bench, in one of three changes from the victory over Scotland in the last round.

 Danty, a powerful ball-carrier, made the last of his 19 Test appearances in November and has played three club games since recovering from a knee injury.

+"They've known each other since childhood pretty much at Toulouse.
+There's something powerful there," said Galthie.

+"We preferred starting with this front three and when we need Sipili, he will bring all the energy needed to finish the match."

-Tight-head prop Dorian Aldegheri comes in for the banned Mohamed Haouas and flanker Francois Cros takes the place of injured Anthony Jelonch for Saturday's game at Twickenham.
+The final change sees flanker Francois Cros taking the place of injured Anthony Jelonch for Saturday's game at Twickenham.

+There are also new faces on the bench in Peato Mauvaka, Maxime Lucu and Melvyn Jaminet as Galthie picked five forwards and three backs instead of his traditional six and two.

+"You have to be flexible and take the right decisions with the potential and what you feel," Galthie said.

 Les Bleus can still retain the Championship but need other results to go their way after victories over Italy and Scotland came either side of defeat to Ireland in round two.